ninaleo/ransut-core/docs/20-Requirement-management/wide-requirement-specification.md

 ![](https://openclipart.org/image/400px/283178)

 ## Stakeholders and profiles

 >We should define more precise some of relevant stakeholde profiles.
-Note that a large stakeholder instace (eg. company, institution) can contain several different stakehold profiles.
-Because of that there may be a need to define several different profiles.
-Different profiles can be users, but because of different need they can have specific needs, motives and values.
-We have to find and define those different groups if needed.
+Note that a large stakeholder instace (eg. company, institution) can contain several different stakeholder profiles.
+This is a reason to define several profiles.
+Different profiles can be at first look normal users, but they have personal needs, motives and values.
+This information benefits design process at early phase of product development.

 | Stakeholde/profile | Info / Link to description | Motivation? |
 |:-:|:-:|:-:|